WHAT IS AN RD/RDN? LD?

 If you feel a dietitian would help your patient reach his or her health goals, we would love the opportunity to help!

 Because we do not currently accept any form of insurance, referral documentation is not necessary.
 Instead, we recommend instructing patients to contact us directly by phone or email at (614) 763-6393 or email@example.com, respectively.
-However, if you would like to use a referral form, please feel free to download the Columbus Nutrition Company Physician Referral Form.

 For continuation of care, please feel free to send labs and/or documentation with the patient for our review, as we currently do offer any fax services.